CESARIUX2596/DataStructuresCS/README.md

 # DataStructuresCS
-Crash Course with the basic contents of Data Structures
+Crash Course with the basics of Data Structures